filethis/ft-connection-panel/README.md

 ### \<ft-connection-panel\>

 This element displays a list of FileThis [connection resources](https://filethis.com/developers/doc/index.html#/connection).
-Above the list is a header area that can display a title and an optional _delete_ button.
-The display of all header elements is configurable.
+Above the list is a header area that can display a title and a _delete_ button.
+Which header elements are displayed is configurable.

 By default, it uses [ft-connection-list](https://github.com/filethis/ft-connection-list) to display the connections.